J.D. Admissions Standard

 - The minimum grade necessary to earn a point: Students must receive a C+ or better in an UP-eligible course to earn one UP point.

-- Expected number of UP points: Except as provided in paragraph 6, students are expected to earn at least 4 points in UP-eligible courses before they graduate.
+- Expected number of UP points: Except as provided in paragraph 6, students are expected to earn at least 4 points in UP-eligible courses.

 - Monitoring Student Progress Toward Completion of the UP Requirement: